didip/tollbooth/README.md

 **v7.x.x:** Replaced `time/rate` with `embedded time/rate` so that we can support more rate limit headers.

+**v8.x.x:** Address `RemoteIP` vulnerability concern by replacing it with `RemoteIPFromIPLookup`, an explicit way to pick the IP address.

 ## Five Minute Tutorial

 ```go